Ochiltree County DWI Guide

 Critical Deadlines

-- Court Appearance Dates: Your release paperwork will include your first court appearance date (arraignment).
+- Court Appearance Date: Your citation or bond paperwork will indicate your initial court appearance date, also known as the arraignment.
 Missing this date can result in a warrant for your arrest.

 Local Resources